National Science Foundation: 1940–1949

 Amidst growing awareness that US military capability depended on strength in science and engineering, Congress considered several proposals to support research in these fields.
 Separately, President Franklin D. Roosevelt sponsored creation of organizations to coordinate federal funding of science for war, including the National Defense Research Committee and the Office of Scientific Research and Development (OSRD) both from 1941 to 1947.
 Despite broad agreement over the principle of federal support for science, working out a consensus on how to organize and manage it required five years.
 The five-year political debate over the creation of a national scientific agency has been a topic for academic study, understood from a variety of perspectives.
-Themes include disagreements over administrative structure, patents and inclusion of social sciences, a populist-versus-scientist dispute, as well as the roles of political parties, Congress, and President Truman.
+Themes include disagreements over administrative structure, patents and inclusion of social sciences, a populist-versus-scientist dispute, as well as the roles of political parties, Congress, and President Harry S. Truman.

-Commonly, this debate is characterized by the conflict between New Deal Senator Harley M. Kilgore and OSRD head Vannevar Bush.
-Narratives about the National Science Foundation prior to the 1970s typically concentrated on Vannevar Bush and his 1945 publication Science—The Endless Frontier.
+Commonly, this debate is characterized by the conflict between New Deal senator Harley M. Kilgore and OSRD head Vannevar Bush.
+Narratives about the National Science Foundation prior to the 1970s typically concentrated on Vannevar Bush and his 1945 publication Science, The Endless Frontier.
 In this report, Vannevar Bush, then head of the Office of Scientific Research and Development which began the Manhattan Project, addressed plans for the postwar years to further foster government commitment to science and technology.
 Issued to President Harry S. Truman in July 1945, the report made a strong case for federally-funded scientific research, arguing that the nation would reap rich dividends in the form of better health care, a more vigorous economy, and a stronger national defense.
 It proposed creating a new federal agency, the National Research Foundation.

 The NSF first appeared as a comprehensive New Deal Policy proposed by Sen. Harley Kilgore of West Virginia.
 In 1942, Senator Kilgore introduced the "Science Mobilization Act" (S. 1297), which did not pass.
 Perceiving organizational chaos, elitism, over-concentration of funds in elite universities, and lack of incentives for socially applicable research, Kilgore envisioned a comprehensive and centralized research body supporting basic and applied research which would be controlled by members of the public and civil servants rather than scientific experts.
 The public would own the rights to all patents funded by public monies and research monies would be equitably spread across universities.
 Kilgore's supporters included non-elite universities, small businesses, and the Budget Bureau.
 His proposals received mixed support.